build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Things will go wrong: Rollback must be possible

-Even in applications that follow best practices in organizations ready to Deploy on Fridays, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to rollback the deployment.
+Even in applications that follow best practices in organizations ready to deploy on Fridays, in certain circumstances, there will be unexpected behavior in production, where the only option to re-establish operations will be to rollback the deployment.

-To reduce the Deploy pain, the team must have this technical capacity well developed so that there is certainty that the reversal of the release will not cause more problems for the users. **The software version being deployed must be backward compatible.**
+To reduce the deploy pain, the team must have this technical capacity well developed so that there is certainty that the reversal of the release will not cause more problems for the users. **The software version being deployed must be backward compatible.**

-I recommend reading [Sandeep Pokkunuri's](https://aws.amazon.com/builders-library/) excellent article on [ensuring rollback safety during deployments](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/) to delve deeper into this subject.
+I recommend reading Sandeep Pokkunuri's article on [ensuring rollback safety during deployments](https://aws.amazon.com/builders-library/ensuring-rollback-safety-during-deployments/) to delve deeper into this subject.

 ## Conclusion and a note on heroism